 The analyses would not have been possible without the hard work of many past and present BTO staff who have organised schemes, collated data sets or overseen analyses, including: Sue Adams, Dawn Balmer, Lee Barber, Richard Bashford, Jeremy Blackburn, Jacquie Clark, Mark Collier, Greg Conway, Rachel Coombes, Humphrey Crick, Diana de Palacio, Steve Freeman, Mark Grantham, Bridget Griffin, Andrew Joys, Allison Kew, Stuart Newson, Mike Raven, Brenda Read, Anna Renwick, Kate Risely, Sabine Schaeffer, Richard Thewlis, Anne Trewhitt and Jane Waters.

-The work is also heavily dependent on the BTO's computer and database systems overseen by Karen Wright.
-Iain Downie was previously joint leader of the BTO's IT team alongside Karen and contributed to the production of this report.
+The work is also heavily dependent on the BTO's computer and database systems overseen by Andy Musgrove.
+Iain Downie and Karen Wright were previously joint leaders of the BTO's IT team and contributed to the production of this report.
 Susan Waghorn, Laura Smith and Mandy Andrews also exercised great skill in helping to design and build the website.
 The site is now managed by William Skellorn.

 We are very grateful to all of the organisations and individuals listed above for their contributions to this report.